AmayTrip29/ChainSentryAI-v2.0/README.md

 ChainSentryAI is a powerful, AI-augmented smart contract security auditor designed for Ethereum (Solidity) and Solana (Rust/Anchor).
 It combines a rigorous hybrid analysis engine with a polished, intuitive user interface to provide deep, actionable security insights.

-This repository contains the frontend prototype, built with React and TypeScript, which demonstrates the core user experience in a fully interactive demo mode.

 ## Features

 -   **Intuitive Dashboard**: Get a high-level overview of your security posture with key metrics and visualizations.